wallarm/product-documentation/docs/latest/user-guides/api-discovery-ug.md

-# Using API Discovery
+# Using built API structure

-This section describes how to use the [API Discovery](../about-wallarm-waf/api-discovery.md) module.
+This section describes how to use the API structure built by the [API Discovery](../about-wallarm-waf/api-discovery.md) module.

-## API structure visualization

 The built API structure is presented in the **API Discovery** section.
 The section is only available to the users of the following [roles](../user-guides/settings/users.md#user-roles):